Happy dog in Malaysia

 Exotic bird

-If you are traveling with a bird, a reptile, or a ferret, the rules differ.
-You must verify if your animal is protected by CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora).
+If you're travelling with a bird, a reptile or a ferret, the rules are different.
+You absolutely must check whether your animal is protected under CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora).

-• Birds: Often require a negative test for avian influenza (H5N1) conducted within 14 days before departure.
+• Birds: Often require a negative avian flu (H5N1) test carried out within the previous 14 days.

-Warning: The importation of certain rodents or insects may be completely prohibited for biosecurity reasons.
-Always contact an embassy before planning.
+Note: Importing certain rodents or insects may be completely banned for biosecurity reasons.
+Always contact an embassy before making any plans.

 Frequently Asked Questions (FAQ)

-The standard quarantine for animals coming from France or most European countries is at least 7 days, provided all documents are compliant.
-It can be extended to 30 days in case of health concerns.
+The standard quarantine for animals coming from France or most European countries is a minimum of 7 days, provided all the documents are in order.
+It can be extended to 30 days in the event of any health concern.

 Can I visit my pet in quarantine? +

-Yes, visits are allowed during the KLIA station's opening hours (generally from 10 am to 3 pm).
-You can even bring their usual food.
+Yes, visits are allowed during the opening hours of the KLIA station (usually from 10am to 3pm).
+You can even bring along its usual food.

-How much does a space in quarantine cost? +
+How much does a quarantine place cost? +

-Expect about RM 10 per day for a cat and between RM 15 and RM 30 for a dog depending on size, plus fixed administrative fees of about RM 25.
+Expect around RM 10 per day for a cat and between RM 15 and RM 30 for a dog depending on its size, plus a fixed administrative fee of about RM 25.

 Does my pet have to travel in the hold or in the cabin? +

-For Malaysia, the vast majority of airlines require long-haul travel in the climate-controlled hold (AVIH).
-Only very specific assistance animals are sometimes allowed in the cabin.
+For Malaysia, the vast majority of airlines require travel in the air-conditioned hold (AVIH) on long-haul flights.
+Only very specific service animals are sometimes allowed in the cabin.

-Is it easy to find French-speaking veterinarians? +
+Is it easy to find French-speaking vets? +

-It is quite rare.
-However, English is spoken fluently by all Malaysian veterinarians.
-Consult our directory to find a French-speaking doctor.
+It's fairly rare.
+That said, English is spoken fluently by all Malaysian vets.
+Check our directory to find a French-speaking doctor.

-No, it must be accompanied by other basic vaccines (DHPP for dogs, FVRCP for cats).
-Rabies antibody titration is not mandatory to enter Malaysia from France, but it is recommended.
+No, it must be accompanied by the other core vaccines (DHPP for dogs, FVRCP for cats).
+A serological antibody titre test isn't required to enter Malaysia from France, but it is recommended.

 Can I take my pet to the beach? +

-Yes, on certain beaches in Penang or Langkawi, but be vigilant about wild monkeys and stray dogs that may carry diseases.
+Yes, on certain beaches in Penang or Langkawi, but keep an eye out for wild monkeys and stray dogs, which can carry diseases.

 Is there pet insurance in Malaysia? +

-Yes, companies like MSIG or OYEN offer coverage for accidental and surgical veterinary expenses.
+Yes, companies such as MSIG and OYEN offer cover for accidental and surgical vet costs.
 Find out more in our insurance section.

-What if I move back to Europe later? +
+What if I move back to Europe later on? +

-Returning is more complex: you will need a rabies antibody titration test done at least 3 months before departing Malaysia to avoid quarantine in France.
-Always plan for the next step!
+The return journey is more complex: you'll need a rabies serology titre test carried out at least 3 months before leaving Malaysia to avoid quarantine in France.
+Always think one step ahead!

-Ready to take the plunge with Felix or Rex?
+Ready to take the leap with Felix or Fido?

-Don't leave anything to chance.
-Download our complete 2026 checklist and join our community to exchange with other expatriates.
+Leave nothing to chance.
+Download our complete 2026 checklist and join our community to swap notes with other expats.